Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Mobility edge

-Throughout the paper so far, we have alluded to the existence of a potential mobility edge in our system.
 At first, this may be surprising, since the results of scaling theory are so strongly engraved in our understanding of Anderson localisation.
 According to \cite{ScalingTheory}, no mobility edge exists in 1D and 2D, but is present in 3D.
 This result holds under ``normal'' conditions (to be specified below), and has been confirmed repeatedly by many authors for 1D \cite{ScalingTheory, Kunz, HerbertJones, Thouless, Kirkman, Sarma}, 2D \cite{ScalingTheory, Kunz, Sarma, Romer, Romer2, Fan, finite_scaling, Benoit}, and 3D \cite{ScalingTheory, HerbertJones, Sarma, finite_scaling} systems.
 Sheng \cite{Sheng} provides many different arguments and a collection of evidence to support these claims, \cite{Ossipov} re-establishes that two is the marginal dimension (i.e.~all states are localised in 1D, and a mobility edge exists for all dimensions higher than two), while \cite{Piraud2012} discusses the situation in all dimensions.

 Several physical mechanisms are known that can give rise to a mobility edge in lower dimensions.
 One of the more thoroughly explored ones is correlations: if the parameters in the Anderson model or the distribution of scatterers (e.g.~delta-function or Gaussian bumps) in a continuous system are not completely random (white noise), or if the Fourier transform of the continuous potential spans a finite frequency range, then the disorder is said to be correlated and a mobility edge in lower dimensions is possible \cite{Piraud2012, Aspect2017}.
 This has been shown in 1D for discrete \cite{Jan, 1D_corr, Makarov} and continuous \cite{Hilke, Hilke2, Makarov, Aspect2018} models, as well as in 2D \cite{2D_corr}, while in 3D, correlations allow one to tune the mobility edge out of existence \cite{Pilati}.
 Another commonly investigated mechanism is the introduction of a magnetic field which breaks time-reversal symmetry, thus weakening and eventually destroying localisation: demonstrations in 2D systems include \cite{LeeFisher, Su, itscomplicated, Ulrich, Imry, Ono, Vollhardt, Sheng}, with 1D studies also available \cite{Imry, Vollhardt, Sheng}.